htmldrop/HTMLDrop/README.md

   </a>
 </p>

+**Note:** HTMLDrop requires:
-**Note:** HTMLDrop requires a persistent Node.js server and a database.
+- A persistent Node.js server (>= 20.0.0)
+- Git CLI installed (for CMS updates)
+- A database (PostgreSQL, MySQL, or SQLite)

 Railway, Render, Heroku, DigitalOcean, and Fly.io are recommended platforms for full-stack deployment.
+Most platforms include git by default in their build environments.

 ### Docker Deploy